Nuclear Verdicts: Why Car Insurance Liability Limits Matter More Than Ever

 Pincher's Pro Tip

-Social inflation is invisible on your premium bill — but it's one of the biggest reasons car insurance rates have surged.
+Social inflation is invisible on your premium bill — but it's one of the biggest reasons car insurance liability rates remain elevated.
 Understanding it helps you ask your agent the right questions about whether your current limits are truly adequate.

 Third-Party Litigation Funding (TPLF)